 the learning outcomes of the module

-- A combination of lectures, seminars (including computer labs or practical sessions as appropriate), and guided reading addressing key topics in research will cover the subject-specific knowledge and skills together with general aspects of the dissertation process.
+- A combination of lectures, seminars, computer labs, and guided reading addressing key topics in research will cover the subject-specific knowledge and skills together with general aspects of the dissertation process.

-- Formative assessment on this module requires students to write a 2500 word draft research proposal, including a short literature review, and a detailed initial plan for two research methods (qualitative and quantitative), including - where relevant - detail on data collection and likely analytical methods.
+- Formative assessment on this module requires students to write a draft research proposal, including a short literature review, and a detailed initial plan for a research method, including - where relevant - detail on data collection and likely analytical methods.